Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

 PEDSnet expects that studies endorsed by the network will result in publishable reports in scientific journals.
 Each publication increases the dissemination of credible and innovative research generated within the network, and advances the PEDSnet mission to improve the quality of care by applying relevant new knowledge generated through research.
 The principles that PEDSnet studies will adhere to include:

-Authors must fulfill current ICMJE criteria, being offered the opportunity for authorship early in the planning process when significant contributions are possible.
-For manuscripts using PEDSnet data, authorship should be offered to each institution that contributes data.
+Authors must fulfill current ICMJE criteria, and should be offered the opportunity for authorship early in the planning process when significant contributions are possible.
+For manuscripts using PEDSnet existing or prospectively collected data, authorship should be offered to each institution that contributes data.
 All members of the group who are named as authors should fully meet the criteria for authorship.
 Group members who do not meet these criteria should be acknowledged, with their permission, elsewhere.

 All publications for PEDSnet endorsed studies should include the following statement in the Acknowledgments: